Lightning-AI/LitServe/README.md

 ✅ (2x)+ faster serving  ✅ Easy to use               ✅ LLMs, non LLMs and more ✅ Bring your own model  ✅ PyTorch/JAX/TF/...        ✅ Built on FastAPI
 ✅ GPU autoscaling       ✅ Batching, Streaming       ✅ Self-host or ⚡️ managed
-✅ Compound AI           ✅ Integrate with vLLM, etc  ✅ Serverless
+✅ Inference pipeline    ✅ Integrate with vLLM, etc  ✅ Serverless

 </pre>